CS_2020(2)_F.jpg

 Christina Schwenkel

 Christina Schwenkel is a sociocultural anthropologist who works in the fields of cold war cultural studies, critical urban theory, decolonization, affect theory, and new materialisms.
-Over the past twenty years her work has examined the long-term material and cultural impacts of war and American imperialism in Vietnam.
+Over the past twenty years her work has examined the cultural and infrastructural impacts of war and American imperialism in Vietnam.

 Schwenkel has published widely in scholarly journals, magazines, and edited volumes in English, German, and Vietnamese.

 She is Professor of Anthropology and Southeast Asian Studies (SEATRiP) at the University of California at Riverside, and former Co-Editor-in-Chief of the Journal of Vietnamese Studies.
-She currently serves as board member of Cultural Anthropology and member of the editorial team of Roadsides, a collaborative e-journal on the social life of infrastructure.
+She currently serves on the Editorial Committee at University of California Press, and is a board member of Cultural Anthropology and a member of the editorial team of Roadsides, a collaborative e-journal on the social life of infrastructure.

 Awards